The artsy hometown of internationally-acclaimed artist Yayoi Kusama is one of the best bases for journeying into the Northern Japan Alps

 The central area around Kappabashi Bridge can get busy at times, but keep hiking along the Azusa River and you'll soon break away from the crowd.
 As you walk down the paths, keep your eyes peeled for a chance to see wild monkeys playing in the trees or roaming around.

 Delving into a variety of wasabi-based cuisine at the impressive Daio Wasabi Farm

 Hiking in summer and skiing in winter in the Hakuba area

 The towering walls of the Tateyama Kurobe Alpine Route's snow corridor

 The time-lost atmosphere of Narai at the eastern entrance to the Kiso Valley

-Matsumoto Castle is rightly famous for its prestigious cherry blossom viewing and, as a result, can be quite crowded.
-For an equally picturesque picnic spot, hop on the train for a short trip to Minami-Matsumoto station.
-A leisurely stroll will take you to Koboyama Park, home to thousands of cherry trees that bloom over a two-week period amidst jaw-dropping vistas of the Northern Japan Alps.
+Matsumoto Castle is rightly famous for its prestigious cherry blossom viewing.
+For an equally picturesque picnic spot, take the train a short distance to Minami-Matsumoto Station.
+A leisurely stroll will take you to Koboyama Park, home to thousands of cherry trees that bloom over a two-week period amidst beautiful vistas of the Northern Japan Alps.
 If you have your heart set on seeing the blossoms at Matsumoto Castle, the evening light-up makes for the most striking pictures.

-Should you find yourself in downtown Matsumoto in mid-August, you shouldn't miss Matsumoto Bon Bon.
+Should you find yourself in downtown Matsumoto in mid-August, you shouldn't miss Matsumoto Bon Bon music festival.
 The whole city center transforms into a vibrant and colorful dance party with local troupes performing Matsumoto's signature mid-summer moves all evening long.